wlfcolin/SmartLogin/README.md

 ```

-* 3.call SmartLogin.requestLogin(Context context, Class<? extends Activity> loginActivity, LoginListener
+* 4. call SmartLogin.requestLogin(Context context, Class<? extends Activity> loginActivity, LoginListener
                              loginListener) in your logic that need login first
 ``` java
 SmartLogin.requestLogin(this, LoginActivity.class, new LoginListener() {...});
 ```

-* 4.do your login success or failure logic in the LoginListener
+* 5. do your login success or failure logic in the LoginListener
 ``` java
 SmartLogin.requestLogin(this, LoginActivity.class, new LoginListener() {
     @Override